nathhB/nbsm/README.md

 ## How to use

-You can look at the [test suite](https://github.com/nathhB/nbsm/blob/main/tests/suite.c) for examples on how to use the *nbsm*'s API but here is a quick overview.
+You can look at the [test suite](https://github.com/nathhB/nbsm/blob/main/tests/suite.c) for examples of using the *nbsm*'s API, but here is a quick overview.

 ### Creating state machines